augment-sports/powerbi-stripe-connector/README.md

 # Power BI connector for Stripe

-This connector is based on work from [SCITYLANA](https://github.com/mbilling/PBIConnectors) but aims to provide more comprehensive solution for fetching data from Stripe.
+This connector is based on work from [SCITYLANA](https://github.com/mbilling/PBIConnectors) but aims to provide more comprehensive and up-to-date solution for fetching data from Stripe.

 ## Usage